 Statistics show that two out of three people who have diabetes also seem to have hypertension (high blood pressure).
 This according to the American Diabetes Association.

-The reason why having a combination of diabetes and hypertension is so bad is because the high blood pressure makes your heart work harder to pump more blood in the body.
+The reason why having a combination of diabetes and hypertension is so bad is that the high blood pressure makes your heart work harder to pump more blood in the body.
 But when the heart is forced to work harder, the risk of any diabetes-related complications grows.

 That’s why those with diabetes have to work on maintaining their blood pressure levels below 130/80 mmHg.
 But there are simple ways you can keep your diet in check and still eat in a high-quality manner.